J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 SOLANACEAE.
 South American perennial herbs with bell-shaped or tubular

-flowers & basal leaves.
+flowers and basal leaves.
 Some contain medicinally-interesting withanolides.

 Click for photo »